-When $\y$ is supported on a $D_{\text{data}}$ manifold, the (degenerate) eigenvalue $\lambda_{||}$ corresponding to the orthogonal complement is equal to zero.
-On the other hand, in the flat limit, the tangent eigenvalues become equal to $\Sigma_0^{-1}$.
-This implies that the dimensionality of the manifold is given by the dimensionality of the eigenspace corresponding to the eigenvalue $\lambda_{\parallel} = \sigma^{-2}(t)$.
-In the general case, the eigen-decomposition of $\mathcal{I}(\x{t})$ characterizes the local tangent structure of the manifold \cite{stanczuk2024diffusion, ventura2024manifolds}.
+When $\y$ is supported on a $D_{\text{data}}$ manifold, the~(degenerate) eigenvalue $\lambda_{||}$ corresponding to the orthogonal complement is equal to zero.
+On~the other hand, in~the flat limit, the~tangent eigenvalues become equal to $\Sigma_0^{-1}$.
+This implies that the dimensionality of the manifold is given by the dimensionality of the eigenspace corresponding to the eigenvalue \mbox{$\lambda_{\parallel} = \sigma^{-2}(t)$}.
+In~the general case, the~eigen-decomposition of $\mathcal{I}(\x{t})$ characterizes the local tangent structure of the manifold~\cite{stanczuk2024diffusion, ventura2024manifolds}.

 We can now use these expressions to cast light on the geometry of entropy production.
-The conditional entropy rate is directly related to the trace of the Fisher information matrix:
+The~conditional entropy rate is directly related to the trace of the Fisher information matrix:

-which reduces to Eq.~\ref{eq: manifold entropy rate} in the linear manifold case we just considered.
-From this perspective, it is clear that the reduction in bandwidth is the result of the suppression of the eigenvalues of of $\mathcal{I}(\x{t})$.
+which reduces to Equation~(\ref{eq: manifold entropy rate}) in the linear manifold case we just considered.
+From~this perspective, it is clear that the reduction in bandwidth is the result of the suppression of the eigenvalues of $\mathcal{I}(\x{t})$.
 This can also be seen in the general case by re-expressing the entropy rate in terms of the expected eigenvalues of the Jacobi matrix:

-This equation shows that the entropy production is directly regulated by the spectrum of expected local Lyapunov exponents, as studied in our local analysis.
+This equation shows that the entropy production is directly regulated by the spectrum of expected local Lyapunov exponents, as~studied in our local~analysis.

-We can better understand this formula by re-writing it as follows:
+We can better understand this formula by rewriting it as follows:

-From this, we can see that conditional entropy production in a eigenspace is fully suppressed when $\mean{\lambda_j(\rvx_t)}{} = - 1/\sigma^2(t)$, which is the eigenvalue of the Jacobian of the conditional score under the isotropic forward process.
+From this, we can see that conditional entropy production in an eigenspace is fully suppressed when $\mean{\lambda_j(\rvx_t)}{} = - 1/\sigma^2(t)$, which is the eigenvalue of the Jacobian of the conditional score under the isotropic forward~process.